zeebe-io/zeebe-chaos/chaosDays/_posts/2021-01-07-disconnect-leader-and-follower.md

+---
+layout: post
+title:  "Disconnect Leader and one Follower"
+date:   2021-01-07
+categories: chaos_experiment broker bpmn
+---

 # Chaos Day Summary

-Happy new year :tada: This time I wanted verify the following hypothesis "Disconnecting Leader and one Follower should not make cluster disruptive" ([#45](https://github.com/zeebe-io/zeebe-chaos/issues/45)).
+Happy new year :tada: This time I wanted to verify the following hypothesis "Disconnecting Leader and one Follower should not make cluster disruptive" ([#45](https://github.com/zeebe-io/zeebe-chaos/issues/45)).
 But in order to do that we need to extract the Leader and Follower node for a partition from the Topology.
 Luckily in December we got an external contribution which allows us to print `zbctl status` as json.
 This gives us now more possibilities since we can extract values much better out.